Jumpscale/0-robot/docs/security.md

 cl = j.clients.zrobot.get('instance_name')
 cl.god_token_set('god_token")
 ```
-Note: to access functionalities of the robot .. must god mode flag is true and you must provide the correct god token
+Note: to access the robot in god mode, god mode flag must be set to `true` and you must provide the generated god token